Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_shape_space.md

 We are now ready to use CellOrganizer to build a shape space of these images and then apply PCA to the resulting shape vectors in order to reduce the dimension of the dataset.

-**Note:** Unfortunately, this tutorial does not currently work on Windows.
-If you are running a Windows machine and would like to follow along the next tutorial, you can download the following file here: <a href='../downloads/WBC_PCA.csv'>WBC_PCA.csv</a>.
-You can also skip down to [shape space visualization](tutorial_shape_space#shape-space-visualization).
+**Note:** Unfortunately, CellOrganizer for MATLAB does not currently work on Windows.
+We have created an alternative version of this tutorial for Windows users, which uses CellOrganizer for Docker, available [here](tutorial_shape_space_docker).
+Alternatively, if you would like to skip ahead to the next tutorial, you can download the necessary file, <a href='../downloads/WBC_PCA.csv'>WBC_PCA.csv</a>.
+Once this file is downloaded, you can also skip down to [shape space visualization](tutorial_shape_space#shape-space-visualization).
 {: .notice--info}

 ### Installing CellOrganizer